qzshadow/Numbskull/README.md

 **The working directory should correspond to the the ClionProjects folder on your machine.**
 <img src="doc/configuration.png" width="800" />

-6. syntax for *Program arguments* is
+6. Syntax for *Program arguments* is
 ```
 -np total_machine  Numbskull graph_type num_samples num_var_on_master num_fac_per_worker num_var_per_fac
 ```
 so the configuration in above figure means "create a 1 master, 2 worker cluster, 1 variable on master, 1 factor per worker, 1 variable per factor on worker, using `BDC` partition, sample every variable for 1000 times."

-7. then hit the green triangle button (run) in the up right cornel of CLion, the output should be like this:
+7. Then hit the green triangle button (run) in the up right corner of CLion, the output should be like this:
  ```text
 /usr/bin/mpirun -np 3 Numbskull BDC 1000 1 1 1